 Students develop their appreciation of chemistry and its usefulness; understanding of chemical theories, models and chemical systems; expertise in conducting scientific investigations.
-They critically evaluate and debate scientific arguments and claims in order to solve problems and generate informed, responsible and ethical conclusions, and communicate chemical understanding and findings through the use of appropriate representations, language and nomenclature.
+Thev critically evaluate and debate scientific arguments and claims in order to solve problems and generate informed, responsible and ethical communicate conclusions, and chemical understanding and findings through the use of appropriate representations, language and nomenclature.